 If you’re a Navy Federal member, you can also set spending limits and set up notifications to alert you:

 - if you go over your set spending limit

 - when a deposit posts

-Saving money for a rainy day is an important part of all budgets.
-Make it easier to put money aside for unexpected expenses by using the “pay yourself first” method.
-Just schedule an automatic transfer to move money from the account linked to your debit card to your savings account each time you get paid.
+Saving money for a rainy day in an emergency fund is an important part of all budgets.
+Make it easier to save money for unexpected expenses by using the “pay yourself first” method.
+Just schedule an automatic transfer to move money from the account linked to your debit card to your savings account at the end of the month or each time you get paid.
 By moving money to a savings account, you may be less likely to spend it.
-And, you’ll have the comfort of knowing it’s there if you need it.
-Best of all, the money in your savings account will earn dividends, so you can end up with more than you deposited.
+And, you’ll have the comfort of knowing it’s there if you need it, making it less likely you’ll need to take out an expensive cash advance or payday loan.
+Best of all, the money in your savings account could earn dividends, so you can end up with more than you deposited.